hitachi-vantara/hv-playbooks-vspone-block/create-multiple-HUR-pairs/Readme.md

 data_reduction_share: true

 ```
-Note: This playbook ask for user confirmation before proceeding to create the pairs.
-The pairs will be added to corresponding CTG id, same as journal group id.
+Note: This playbook prompts for user confirmation before proceeding with pair creation.
+Each pair is added to its corresponding CTG ID, which matches the journal group ID.

 ```
 TASK [Show batch report] ********************************************************************************************************************************************************************